JanisGailis/iptv-tool/README.md

 Dependencies
 --------------------------------------------------------------------------

-The script requires the 'evdev' python package to run.
-This is used to catch the keyboard events.
+The script requires 'evdev' and 'splinter' python packages to run. 'evdev' is used to catch the keyboard events, 'splinter' is used for browser control.
 The 'evdev' package requires python development package to compile.
 Hence:
 ```
 $ sudo apt-get install python-pip
 $ sudo apt-get install python-dev
 $ pip install evdev
+$ pip install splinter
 ```
 Launching the tool
 --------------------------------------------------------------------------
-There is a dedicated launch script that runs the script as 'iptv' user that should be part of the 'input' group as per setup instructions.
+There is a dedicated launch script that runs the script as 'iptv' user that should be part of the 'input' and 'audio' groups as per setup instructions.
 To launch the tool, give execute permissions to the launch script:
 ```
 $ sudo chmod +x launcher.sh